The past ten years have been, without a doubt, the most exciting in recent history in terms of disclosure of information.

-Assange exposed and embarrassed and he must be punish.
+Assange exposed and embarrassed ‘FOR THAT‘ he must be punished.

 The concept of secrecy for “national security” has been used by authoritarians and despots to justify violations of civil rights and liberties for millennia.
 Julian Assange is guilty of the crime of exposing the unconstitutional dealings of the United States’ government.
 Assange exposed videos of U.S. Apache attack helicopters killing unarmed civilians, including two Reuters journalists.

 The U.S. military denied culpability.
 WikiLeaks revealed that the U.S. military would regularly hand over detainees to the Iraqi military, knowing they would be tortured.
 Wikileaks revealed that the State Department asked diplomats to spy on United Nations officials, including the Secretary-General.
 The U.S. knew that ex-president of Afghanistan Hamid Karzai regularly released drug dealers with political connections.
 These are some of the milder things that Wikileaks revealed to the public.
 You can see the raw leaks at WikiLeaks.org.
 Assange has been condemned as a terrorist by public officials because he threatens their job security by exposing abuses and atrocities that are unpalatable to the public.